-Functional Encryption for Turing Machines: We give a functional encryption scheme that is fully-secure even when the adversary can query an unbounded number of secret-key queries.
+Functional Encryption for Turing Machines: We give a functional encryption scheme that is fully-secure even when the adversary can query for an unbounded number of secret-keys.
 Furthermore our scheme allows for secret-keys to be associated with Turing machines and thereby achieves input-specific running times and can be equipped with unbounded delegation properties.
-We stress that no previous scheme in the literature had any of these desirable properties.
+We note that for the case of single-key functional encryption [?], the problem of supporting Turing Machines and achieving input-specific runtimes was previously introduced and resolved by Goldwasser et al. [GKP+13a].
+We stress that ours is the first functional encryption scheme with security for an unbounded number of secret keys satisfying any of these properties.

-Short broadcast encryption: In recent work, Boneh and Zhandry [BZ13] show that iO gives a broadcast encryption system with properties that were not previously achievable (see [BZ13] for a survey of related work).
+Short multiparty key exchange and broadcast encryption: In recent work, Boneh and Zhandry [BZ13] show that indistinguishability obfuscation gives a broadcast encryption system with properties that were not previously achievable (see [BZ13] for a survey of related work).
 While ciphertexts and secret keys in their system are constant size (i.e., independent of the number of users) the size of their public-key is linear in the total number of users N. The reason for the linear-size public-key is an obfuscated program used for decryption that takes as input (a representation of) the recipient set $S \subseteq [N]$ and a recipient private key SK_i .
 The program verifies that recipient i is part of the recipient set S and if so outputs a ciphertext decryption key.
 Since the recipient set can be linear size, the obfuscated program had to be linear size, thereby forcing the public-key to be linear size.

 A natural approach to shrink the decryption program in the public-key is as follows: instead of giving the program the recipient set S as an argument, we give it a short proof that i is in S. The obfuscated decryption program will check the proof, and if valid, will decrypt the given ciphertext.
 A simple proof for the statement $i \in S$ can be built from collision resistant hash functions using Merkle hash trees [Mer88].
-Unfortunately, iO is insufficient for proving security of this approach using current techniques.
-The problem is that using iO we can only puncture a certain PRF embedded in the obfuscated program if the resulting program is identical to the original program.
+Unfortunately, indistinguishability obfuscation ($i\mathcal{O}$) is insufficient for proving security of this approach using current techniques.
+The problem is that using $i\mathcal{O}$ we can only puncture a certain PRF embedded in the obfuscated program if the resulting program is identical to the original program.
 However, because the proofs for $i \in S$ are succinct, there exist false proofs.
 That is, for any set $S' \subseteq [N]$ for which $i \notin S'$, there exists a convincing (false) proof that $i \in S'$.
-These false proofs prevent us from applying iO to argue that the punctured program is indistinguishable from the original program.
+These false proofs prevent us from applying $i\mathcal{O}$ to argue that the punctured program is indistinguishable from the original program.
 While false proofs exist, finding a false proof will break collision resistance of the hash function used to construct the Merkle tree.
-Therefore, diO can be applied because no polynomial time algorithm can distinguish the punctured program from the original program.
+Therefore, differing-inputs obfuscation can be applied because no polynomial time algorithm can distinguish the punctured program from the original program.

 To make this idea work we have to further modify the mechanism used in the broadcast system of [BZ13].
-Our final construction is such that proving security requires two applications of diO in three hybrid games.
-We also show that the same idea can be used to improve the multiparty non-interactive key exchange (NIKE) from [BZ13] so that, even when there is no trusted setup, all parties post at most a logarithmic message (in the number of users) to the public bulletin board.
-The details are provided in the full version of this paper.
+Our final construction, presented in Section 6, is such that proving security requires two applications of $di\mathcal{O}$ in three hybrid games.
+We also show that the same idea can be used to improve the multiparty non-interactive key exchange (NIKE) from [BZ13] so that, even when there is no trusted setup, all parties post at most a logarithmic-size message (in the number of users) to the public bulletin board.